 Fall Colors Light up Mammoth

 The trees generally light up around the first two weeks of October as the cooler weather spreads across the valley.
 It takes the cooler nights in our alpine environment along with sunny days to make them change.
-By the end of October it is usually all over.
+By the end of October it is all over.
 Depending on natural snowfall, the process might speed up a bit.
-To put it in prospective, the ski resort schedules opening day the first or second Thursday of November (depends on natural snow fall of course,) so you can fish and ski on the same day!
+To put it in prospective, the ski resort schedules opening day the first or second Thursday of November.
+Most times you can fish and ski on the same day!
 There is also winter fishing available in some of the Eastern Sierra streams.
 It's quite a site to be fishing when the trees are ablaze and the drive up HWY 395 to Mammoth is one you have to do during the day, rather than at night.

-Come check out what season number 3 is all about.
+Come check out what Mammoth's Secret Season is all about.
 Read more about Mammoth's Fall colors.